Egypt - Politics

-The Muslim Brotherhood has been overthrown, its leaders jailed or on the run, and the Egyptian military is again ruling the country.
+The Muslim Brotherhood was overthrown, its leaders jailed or on the run, and the Egyptian military was again ruling the country.
 Egypt's army ousted democratically elected president Mohamed Morsi in July 2013 and launched a crackdown on his supporters that left hundreds of people dead.
 The interim government then imposed a state of emergency and nightly curfew to restore control.
 At the same time, the military-backed government is moving ahead with a transition plan that envisions elections for a new president and parliament next year.
 Morsi was being held awaiting trial on charges of inciting murder and violence.
 Egyptian authorities acted November 13, 2013 to end the three-month state of emergency, a step that may help the army-backed government restore a semblance of normalcy after turmoil ignited by the military overthrow of president Mohamed Morsi.